 For non-EU students, confirmation of private medical insurance is required.
 Ensure you bring confirmation of your insurance and the period of cover clearly stated as it is needed to register with immigration.
-If you do not already have private health insurance cover, you are required to have it and we recommend you consider Medicover Medical Expenses, which is very economical (£120 for one-year cover).
+If you do not already have private health insurance cover, you are required to have it and we recommend you consider Medicover Medical Expenses.
 Read more about the insurance here.
 EU students need to obtain travel insurance including repatriation cover.
-Students are also advised to get the European Health Insurance Card (formerly the E111 form) which can be obtained in your home country.
+Students are also advised to get the European Health Insurance Card which can be obtained in your home country.